syncfusion-content/document-processing-docs/Document-Processing/PDF/Conversions/HTML-To-PDF/NET/Convert-HTML-to-PDF-in-Azure-App-Service-Windows.md

 Step 9: Set **Copy if newer** for all the OpenSSL assemblies.
 ![Right-click the project and select the publish option](Azure_images/Azure-app-service-windows/copy_if_newer.png)

-Step 10: Steps to [publish](https://help.syncfusion.com/document-processing/pdf/conversions/html-to-pdf/net/convert-html-to-pdf-in-azure-app-service-windows#steps-to-publish-as-azure-app-service-on-windows) as Azure App Service on Windows.
+Step 10: Refer the steps to [publish](https://help.syncfusion.com/document-processing/pdf/conversions/html-to-pdf/net/convert-html-to-pdf-in-azure-app-service-windows#steps-to-publish-as-azure-app-service-on-windows) as Azure App Service on Windows.

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/html-to-pdf-csharp-examples/tree/master/Azure/HTML-to-PDF-Azure-app-service(Windows)).